Until further notice, City Planning will be closed to the public due to COVID-19. We are still operational.

 We apologize for any inconvenience and appreciate your flexibility and cooperation during this time.

-The City of Fayetteville is implementing a new web-based system called EnerGov™ to handle applications and payments for Planning, Engineering, Building Safety, Business Licensing, Alcoholic Beverage and HMR/Supplemental Beverage.
+On July 13, the City of Fayetteville implemented a new web-based system called EnerGov™ to handle applications and payments for Planning, Engineering, Building Safety, Business Licensing, Alcoholic Beverage and HMR/Supplemental Beverage.
 For more information about this transition, please click here.

 NEW PUBLIC NOTICE PROCESS FOR PLANNING ITEMS GOING TO PUBLIC HEARING